miha-stopar/crypto-notes/proofs1.md

 [4] M. Bellare and O. Goldreich: On defining proofs of knowledge: proc. of Crypto 92.

 [5] GOLDWASSER, S., MICALI, S., AND RACKOFF, C. 1989.
 The knowledge complexity of interactive proof systems.
 SIAM J. Comput.
 18, 1 (Feb.), 186–208.

+[6] Goldreich Oded, Silvio Micali, and Avi Wigderson (1991).
+“Proofs that yield nothing but their validity or all languages in NP have zero-knowledge proof systems.”
+Journal of the Association for Computing Machinery, 38 (3), 691–729.